Reparo: Loss-Resilient Generative Codec for Video Conferencing: Design

 Leveraging temporal information incurs some overhead as the last few frames need to be held in memory to decode the next frame.
-Hence, we limit the temporal dependency to a maximum (e.g., 6 frames).
-It is worth noting that using tokens from previous frames for loss recovery does not cause \name to stall like traditional codecs due to undecodable frames.
+Hence, we limit the temporal dependency to a maximum of 6 frames.
+It is worth noting that using tokens from previous frames for loss recovery does not cause \namereparo to stall like traditional codecs due to undecodable frames.
 Specifically, the spatio-temporal ViT utilizes the six previous frames while decoding the current frame, allowing reuse of received tokens across frames to achieve a better bitrate and loss rate.
 Every frame is generated and decoded regardless of the previous frame's generation result and based solely on the actually received tokens of previous frames.
-If more tokens are lost in the previous frames, the quality of the current frame's generation may be poorer, but \name will never stop generating or decoding, unlike classical codecs.
+If more tokens are lost in the previous frames, the quality of the current frame's generation may be poorer, but \namereparo will never stop generating or decoding, unlike classical codecs.
 We provide detailed information about our spatio-temporal ViT structure in \Sec{loss-recovery-implementation}.

 It is worth highlighting the difference between our loss resilience and all past work.
 Traditionally, loss resilience is achieved by encoding frames together and adding FEC, at the transmitter.
-In contrast, our generative approach allows frames to be encoded independently at the transmitter without FEC.
-The receiver however decodes each frame holistically, looking both at its received tokens and tokens from past frames to produce the best generation of the missing tokens.
+In contrast, our generative approach allows frames to be encoded \emph{independently} at the transmitter without FEC.
+The receiver however decodes each frame holistically, looking both at its received tokens and tokens from past frames to generate the missing tokens.

-\textbf{Training the Network.} The goal of the training is to ensure the resulting neural network can recover from both network packet losses and tokens self-dropped by the bitrate controller at the transmitter to achieve a particular target bitrate.
+\textbf{Training the Network.} The goal of the training is to ensure the resulting neural network can recover from both network packet losses and tokens self-dropped by the bitrate controller to achieve a particular target bitrate.